 Market participants are now pricing in at least three rate cuts before the end of the year.
 Trading desks at major financial institutions focus on the slowing pace of wage growth as a more serious indicator than the price of a gallon of unleaded.
 Wages are the primary driver of service-sector inflation, and as they moderate, the path to the 2% inflation target becomes clearer.
 Gasoline may be expensive, but as long as the cost of labor is not spiraling, the central bank feels comfortable with a more accommodative stance.

-Corporate earnings reports for the first-quarter of 2026 mention energy costs as a headwind but not a catastrophic one.
+Corporate earnings reports for the first-quarter of 2026 mention energy costs as a headwind but not a severe one.
 Logistics companies and airlines have implemented fuel surcharges to protect their margins, while technological efficiencies have reduced the overall energy intensity of the American economy.
 A $4 gallon of gas today does not have the same destructive power it had twenty years ago.
 Modern businesses are better equipped to absorb these costs without passing every cent on to the consumer in the form of higher prices for finished goods.

 Fed officials plan to release updated economic projections during their next meeting.
 These figures will likely show a slight increase in headline inflation forecasts but a steady or declining core inflation outlook.
 This divergence will provide the necessary cover for the first interest rate cut of the cycle.
 Transparency in these metrics helps the public understand why the central bank is moving in a direction that might seem counterintuitive at first glance.
 Providing clear guidance prevents market volatility and ensures that the transition to lower rates is orderly.